This article pertains to Stripe Direct or Standard Connect users.

 OR

-The 1099-K is a purely informational form that summarizes the sales activity of your account and is designed to assist you in reporting your taxes.
+The 1099-K form is a purely informational form that summarizes the sales activity of your account and is designed to assist you in reporting your taxes.
 It is provided to you and the IRS, as well as some US states.

 For more help understanding your 1099-K, go to IRS.gov.
 You can also download a blank example of the 1099-K form here.